 In a criminal case, after your arrest but before your conviction or acquittal, you will be on bond.
-There are several mandatory and many discretionary terms and conditions of bond, and these have been previously discussed.
+There are several discretionary terms and conditions of pretrial release, and these will be determined during your first court appearance the arraignment.
 A show cause is what happens when someone does something on bond contrary to what’s been ordered.

 The most common allegations of a bond violation that we see at the Barone Defense Firm related to alcohol and drug testing.
 Often, a client will miss a drug or alcohol test, which is the most common alleged bond violation, followed by a positive drug or alcohol test.